 Want some notes to help break down your AP US History class?
 Or are you looking to brush up on a historical period you're having a hard time remembering?

-Wait, What?
-New AP US History Guidelines?
+What Are the Current AP US History Guidelines?

 You can read the complete description of the current guidelines if you’d like to look at the AP US History course framework in more detail.

-Historical Thinking Skills
+The 6 Historical Thinking Skills for AP US History

 Each APUSH exam question will test one or more of these skill-based objectives as well as one or more of the thematic objectives.
 So keep these skills in mind as you go through the chronological notes.